att/rcloud/doc/1.5/guidoc/doc.md

 There are two types of cells in RCloud, both used for inserting code.
 The first is the **prompt** cell, which allows you to interact with RCloud in more-or-less command-line fashion.
 Prompt cells are useful for quick, interactive sessions.

-Prompt cells support either R or Python, which you can specify in the pull-down menu to the right of each cell:
+Prompt cells support R, Python, and bash, which you can specify in the pull-down menu to the right of each cell:

 ![CELL FLAVOR](img/python.png)

-Note that "data marshalling," or using objects between cells of different languages, is not supported at this time.

 The second type is the **markdown** cell.
 Markdown cells are better suited for cutting and pasting chunks of R code and adding simple formatted documentation.
-Note that markdown cells do not currently support Python.
+Note that markdown cells do not currently support Python or bash.

 We'll get to the difference between Markdown and RMarkdown cells in a moment.

+"Data marshalling," or using objects between cells of different languages, is not supported at this time.
+Also, each "shell" cell represents a separate Unix shell, so environment variables cannot be passed across shell cells.
+However, R environment variables defined in R cells are inherited by shell cells automatically.
+Shell cell commands are executed in bash.

 [Top](#TOP)